 - Tortilla chips

-- 2 tablespoons Good and Gather olive oil
+- 2 tablespoons olive oil

-- ¼ cup water*
+- 1/4 cup water*

-- optional add-ins: 1 cup sweet corn and 4-oz. diced green chiles
+- optional add-ins: 1 cup sweet corn and 4 oz. diced green chiles

 - optional toppings: Greek yogurt/sour cream, fresh cilantro, and shredded cheese